MicrosoftDocs/win32/desktop-src/Msi/combobox-control.md

 ---
-Description: 'The ComboBox control displays a drop-down list of predefined values and an edit field into which the user can enter a value.' ms.assetid: '81fbc039-3c86-4086-a565-57a4ea2c12fb'
+Description: The ComboBox control displays a drop-down list of predefined values and an edit field into which the user can enter a value. ms.assetid: 81fbc039-3c86-4086-a565-57a4ea2c12fb
 title: ComboBox Control
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ComboBox Control